mshemuni/lcs/README.md

 The documentation is poorly written.

-But since it's a simple code there should no problem to run it.
+But since it's a simple code there should be no problem to run it.